-Marc Nantel is the Vice-President of Research, Innovation & Strategic Initiatives, joining Niagara College in July 2011.
-Prior to that, Marc had been involved with the college as a Board Member (2006-11) and as the Project Manager/Director from the Ontario Centres of Excellence; as such, he helped introduce the Photonics programs at the Welland Campus.
+Marc Nantel is the Vice-President of Research & External Relations, and leads the following divisions: Planning and Institutional Research, Development and Alumni Relations, and Government and Community Relations.
+He is also the President of the Niagara College Learning Enterprises Corporation (NCLEC), which includes overseeing the operations and strategic direction for the Niagara College Teaching Winery, Teaching Brewery, Teaching Cidery, Teaching Distillery, and Cannabis Institute.
+Marc joined Niagara College in July 2011; prior to that, he had been involved with the college as a Board Member (2006-11) and as the Project Manager/Director from the Ontario Centres of Excellence.
+As such, he helped introduce the Photonics programs at the Welland Campus.
 Marc is a Physics graduate from McGill University (BSc 1987, MSc 1990) and from the Institut National pour la Recherche Scientifique – Energie et Matériaux (PhD 1994).
-Marc spent four postdoc years in France and at the University of Michigan, pursuing ever shorter laser-produced visible and x-ray pulses and their applications; he was an Adjunct Professor of Physics at the University of Toronto from 1998 to 2008.
+He spent four postdoc years in France and at the University of Michigan, pursuing ever shorter laser-produced visible and x-ray pulses and their applications; he was an Adjunct Professor of Physics at the University of Toronto from 1998 to 2008.
 He has published more than 90 papers and given more than 200 academic and industrial presentations.
-He is a Senior Member of SPIE, the International Society for Optics and Photonics.
+Marc is a Senior Member of SPIE, the International Society for Optics and Photonics.

 Krystle Grimaldi is responsible for the day-to-day operations and internal processes, including administration and project management, of Niagara College’s Research & Innovation Division.
 Krystle’s experience with the division also includes being the Research Project Manager for the Agriculture & Environment portfolio.
 Prior to undertaking her role as project manager, Krystle started with the department as Co-ordinator of the Niagara Environmental Corps organizing community events and educational outreach initiatives in elementary, secondary and post-secondary schools.
 Krystle brings to her role experience working with Niagara organizations through her involvement with Niagara Sustainability Initiative where she assists organizations in improving both their environmental and economic performance through carbon management.
 Krystle holds an undergraduate degree in Biological Sciences from Brock University and a post-graduate certificate in Environmental Management and Assessment from Niagara College.